AuScalableDroneCloud/DronesVL/README.md

  - Run a WebODM web frontend and OpenDroneMap service
  - Run a ClusterODM cluster and linked NodeODM processing nodes

-The starting point .yaml files was the output of conversion from the docker-compose.yml provided with WebODM with the Kompose tool, but this did not produce a working configuration and they have been heavily modified since.

 This is orchestrated using OpenStack Container Orchestration Engine (openstack magnum) to run on the ARDC Nectar Cloud.

-The cluster could run on other services using the same Kubernetes setup, but all the deployment scripts would need to be heavily modified to work on each platform, using a different API for the provisioning of instances, volumes, load-balancers and ips etc.
+The cluster could run on other services using the same Kubernetes setup, but all the deployment scripts would need to be modified to work on each platform, using a different API for the provisioning of cluster and storage volumes.

+All the deployments are now managed by [FluxCD](https://fluxcd.io/) v2, using the asdc-infra repo.

 ### Requirements / dependencies

-This was build on an Ubuntu 20.04 based system, on a similar Debian based system you can try running the included `install.sh` to install dependencies.
+This was build on an Ubuntu based system, on a similar Debian based system you can try running the included `install.sh` to install dependencies.

 Alternatively, inspect `install.sh` to see required packages and install equivalents for your system.